xNuclearSquirrel/o3-multipage-osd/README.md

       **SD: 30x15, O3: 53x20, HD: 60x22**

 - For Betaflight the default is O3 (53x20), if you want to use a different resolution set it via CLI e.g. `set osd_canvas_height = 22` and `set osd_canvas_width = 60` to get the WTFOS resolution used with the vista.
-- For INAV select "AVATAR" in the OSD tab for the O3 resolution and DJIWTF for HD.
+- For INAV select "DJI NATIVE" (or "AVATAR" for older versions) in the OSD tab for the O3 resolution and DJIWTF for HD.
 - On the goggles set the canvas mode to HD (Settings -> Display -> Canvas Mode: HD).
 - To toggle between fonts in the /fonts/ folder press the back button (next to the record button) and hold for roughly 6 seconds.
 When restarting the goggles they will remember the font which was used last.
 - If you start the goggles without an SD card, it will load the default fonts.
 There are quite a lot, so just press and hold the back button until you find one that works.
 Or insert the SD and press the back button to switch back into the SD directory.